Ahtenus/dotfiles/README.markdown

-A collection of some configfiles.
+A collection of some config files.
-Not intended for anyone else really, but if you find anything usefull feel free to use it.
+Not intended for anyone else really, but if you find anything useful use it.

 Installation
 ------------
 Symlink the files into your home folder.

-Exept for bslate.vim wich goes into ~/.vim/colors
+Except for bslate.vim which goes into ~/.vim/colors